Aarya718/Motioncut-/README.md

 - Users can choose to continue flipping or exit the program.

 - Additionally, an enhancement can include a graphical user interface (GUI) for a more interactive experience.

-- The program provides a user-friendly interface where users can input details of their expenses, such as the amount, category, and description, and view their recorded expenses in a table format.

-- The program ensures valid input for the expense amount, providing error handling for invalid inputs and displaying appropriate messages to users.

-- Additionally, future enhancements can include generating detailed expense reports, setting a monthly budget tracker with alerts, and allowing users to import/export data from other formats.